10. S3 classes#

 Consider an example data frame:

-x <- iris[1:3, 1:2] # a subset of a built-in example data frame
+x <- iris[1:3, 1:2] # a subset of an example data frame

 print(x)